Falin-Kvitsinsky Doctrine: History

-During the process of the collapse of the Soviet Union, the Soviet deputy foreign minister Yuli Kvitsinsky together with the last Soviet ambassador to Germany, Valentin Falin, formulated the Falin-Kvitsinsky doctrine which assumes that the then military influence of the Soviet Union in the territory of the Warsaw Pact countries will not be sustained against the declining economy of the USSR and should be replaced with the dependence of the countries in this area on oil and gas, since the raw materials and energy industry appeared to be the foundation in the process of rebuilding Russia's position as a superpower on the international scene.
-By the end of 1990 the Soviet leadership developed a strategy in the form of the Falin-Kvitsinsky doctrine which was aimed at the Finlandization of Central and Eastern Europe, since the doctrine accused the West of ‘ousting’ Russia from the region, in which Russia had essential strategic interests.
+During the process of the collapse of the Soviet Union, Soviet deputy foreign minister Yuli Kvitsinsky together with the then Chief of the International Department of the Central Committee of the Communist Party of the Soviet Union, Valentin Falin, formulated the Falin-Kvitsinsky doctrine.
+The doctrine assumes that the military influence of the Soviet Union within the Warsaw Pact countries will not be sustained against the declining economy of the USSR, and should be replaced with the dependence of the countries in this area on oil and gas.
+Since the energy industry appeared to be the foundation in the process of rebuilding Russia's position as a superpower on the international scene, it became a principal tool of influence within the foreign policy agenda.
+By the end of 1990, the Soviet leadership developed a strategy in the form of the Falin-Kvitsinsky doctrine, which was aimed at the Finlandization of Central and Eastern Europe, since the doctrine accused the West of ‘ousting’ Russia from the region, in which Russia had essential strategic interests.